abyanramzi/yolov7-thermal-rgb-bird-detection/README.md

 Below is the confusion matrix from our experiment:

 ![Confusion Matrix](paper/figures/confusion_matrix.jpg)
-*Figure X. Confusion matrix for bird detection.*
+*Figure 3.
+Confusion matrix for bird detection.*

 ---